billali/Nsrahwe/PITCHME.md

 ### DEMONSTRATION

-- A brief demo of our Nsrahwe(tourism) App.
+- A brief demo of our Nsrahwe( web App.
 Click [here](https://nsrahwe.herokuapp.com/) to view the app.